orbeon/orbeon-forms-doc/FAQ-:-Orbeon-Forms-Resources-and-Support.md

 ## Is there a wiki?

-Yes!
-In fact we have two (which we plan to unify):
+Yes, in fact we have two (which we plan to unify):

 - on [Google Sites](http://wiki.orbeon.com/forms/)
 - on [GitHub](https://github.com/orbeon/orbeon-forms/wiki)